kalayanroychy/SweetBiteBakery/replit.md

    - Product details are loaded on demand

 2. **Cart Management Flow**:
+   - User selects product variants (size, color) on product details page
+   - Dynamic pricing updates based on selected variant combination
-   - User adds products to cart
+   - User adds product with selected variant to cart
+   - Cart stores productId + size + color combination (separate cart items for different variants)
    - Cart state is managed in the browser and persisted in localStorage
+   - Cart displays variant-specific information and prices
    - User can adjust quantities or remove items
-   - Cart totals are calculated on the client
+   - Cart totals are calculated on the client using variant-specific prices

 3. **Checkout Flow**:
    - User fills out shipping and payment information